GeoBen93/Supplementary_code_Aluto_energy_cone/README.txt

 intended for explanatory use only.
 Any use or reproduction of this code should be appropriately referenced.
 Any users are directed to the paper:

-Clarke et al. (in prep.).
+Clarke et al. (Submitted).
 Probabilistic volcanic hazard analysis for pyroclastic density currents at
 	Aluto: an Ethiopian pumice cone volcano.

 for information surrounding the assumptions and metholodogies employed here.